-Meet Rohan Chawla!
-Rohan is a 4th-year Bioengineering major and one of the current academic chairs of the 2022-2023 school year!
+Meet Shannon Li!
+Shannon is a 3rd-year Mechanical Engineering major, and one of the Academic Chairs of the 2022-2023 school year!

 How long have you been involved with BMES?
 I've been on BMES since I was a freshman!
 I first got involved through build team which was a great experience to build my technical experience.
 Then I was a publicity chair, and now an industry chair for the last two years!
 What are your primary responsibilities as Industry Chair?
 As industry chairs, we organize large events like the annual Biotech Career Fair and Science Vendor Expo.
 We also hold smaller events like professional development workshops and company infosessions.
 Our goal is to foster company ties and help students access resources to get an industry internship or job.
 Which family are you in?
 Guanine!
 Favorite BMES memory?
 I loved the Holiday Party - that was so so so fun.
 The activities were great!
 My favorite BMES even is the Holiday Party because it's a fun chance for everyone to get dressed up, play games, celebrate the holiday season, and hang out with each other.
 What do you like to do in your free time?
 Pretend to be a coffee connoisseur, trick my friends into watching horror movies with me, read into co-star horoscopes Meet Dr. Dino Di Carlo, a member of the Bioengineering department.
 Read on to learn more about him!
 Background?
 BS and PhD at UC Berkeley.
 2 years as a postdoc at Harvard Medical School.
 Professor at UCLA since 2008.
 Overview of Research?
 We develop tools to automate life science research, diagnostics, and drug discovery at the ultimate "quantum" limits of single cells and molecules What courses do you teach?
 BE 255, BE 298: Biotechnology of Cell Therapies What are your hobbies?
 Gardening, Traveling (when it is safe!), Eating :) If you had a time machine, when would you travel to and why?